zheng0xd/JATIC-internal-docs/docs/platforms/gitlab-agile.md

 #### Added to the backlog

-An issue added to the product backlog can simply be a neat idea, completely unrelated to the current objectives.
+An issue added to the product backlog can simply be a neat idea, unrelated to the current objectives.

 Issues which require more information, scoping, or decomposition should be labeled as `stub`.